 Parting Shots

-The durability of a softball bat is not set in stone.
-Even when you have two bats of the same model, one can last longer than the other, depending on how well you treat it.
-So, my advice is if you want to make your bat last longer, take care of it from time to time.
+A softball bat’s durability isn’t set in stone.
+Even two bats of the exact same model can have very different lifespans depending on how well you treat them.
+So my advice is simple: if you want your bat to last, take care of it, and keep an eye out for the early warning signs before it dies on you mid-swing.

-I hope my article could give you an idea of how long your softball bat will last.
-And if it does break, I hope my replacement options could help you figure out which one you want next for yourself.
+I hope this gave you a realistic picture of how long your softball bat should last.
+And if yours does break, I hope the replacement options above help you figure out what to grab next.
+If you want more picks beyond just these two, my full roundup of the best composite softball bats is a good next stop.
 Cheers!